Jordan Rankin

 He previously played for the Gold Coast Titans and the Wests Tigers in the National Rugby League, and Hull F.C. and the Huddersfield Giants in the Super League.
-He spent time at Doncaster in the Championship on dual registration from Hull, as well as two separate loans from Huddersfield at the Castleford Tigers in the Betfred Super League.
+He spent time at Doncaster in the Championship on dual registration from Hull, as well as two separate loans from Huddersfield at the Castleford Tigers in the Super League.

 Background

-Rankin was born in Gold Coast, Queensland, Australia and is of Russian descent.
+Rankin was born in Gold Coast, Queensland, Australia and is of Australian descent.

 Playing career

 Gold Coast Titans

 Rankin started the 2008 season playing S. G. Ball for the Titans before he was promoted to the club's National Youth Competition team in June.

 At 16 years and 238 days, Rankin became the third youngest player to make their début in Australian first-grade rugby league after coming off the bench for the Titans against the Newcastle Knights in round 22.
 Eastern Suburbs player Ray Stehr in 1929 and Wests' Jack Arnold in 1936 are the only two players younger than Rankin on debut.
 Selected for the Australian Schoolboys side to play touring teams from England and France, Rankin was required to withdraw from the representative team in order to train with the Titans squad ahead of the game.

 After his debut, Rankin returned to the club's NYC team, where he would stay for the remainder of the 2008 season.
 Rankin later said, "I'm not going to say I wasn't thrown in too young but it was an opportunity I took ... that I was given... it is one of those things I have to live with now.
 Sixteen is obviously, when you look at it now, a bit young."

 In August 2008, Rankin re-signed with the Titans on a three-year deal.